Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/DEVELOPMENT_ROADMAP.md

 ## 📊 Project Overview

-This roadmap outlines the development plan for SocialVision, a facial recognition search engine for Instagram content analysis.
+This roadmap outlines the development plan for SocialVision, a facial recognition search engine for large-scale visual content analysis.
 The project is currently at **60% completion** and in **Phase 3** of development.

 ---